roikonen/scalablemodeling/docs/components.md

 - Applications can issue one logical request instead of managing multiple queries themselves
 - Cross-source data can be combined into a single, coherent response
-- Query complexity is centralized in the Data Processor, not spread across clients
+- Query complexity is centralized in the Data Aggregator, not spread across clients
 - Overall system remains simpler because consumers depend on one result rather than many sources